Want to Learn More in Less Time? Try This.

 To best prepare for the NCIDQ, you need to create a study plan that leaves time and space for you to learn in this way, which is exactly why we encourage you to start preparing for the NCIDQ Exam early.

 But what types of interruptions or variations in your routine can help you learn?
 Here’s a few ideas:

-- Break up various parts of what your studying and don’t tackle entire sections at once.
-Leave room to do part of it and come back to it later.
+- Break up various parts of what your studying, and don’t tackle entire sections at once.
+Instead, leave room to do part of it and come back to it later.

 - Be okay with leaving drawings or sections you’re studying unfinished.
 As the saying goes, a break is as good as a rest.

 - Go for a walk or step away while you’re studying.
 Schedule breaks or set a timer so you can interrupt yourself.